 Wiring: Good wiring promises good functionality.
 This depends on the type of kill switch you are using: fuel line, battery disconnect, or ignition wire.
 The wiring techniques will differ for each unique type.

 Testing: You will also test this after installation to make sure everything is working perfectly and does not interfere with other parts.
 While installation tutorials for do-it-yourself projects are accessible online, we strongly advise that this be left to the professionals to avoid any mishaps.
+Professional kill switch installation ensures proper wiring, safe integration, and long-term reliability.
 Want to get started right away?
 You can give us a call today at (714) 878-2571.

 Legality